wikimatze/vimfiles/README.md

 ## [blockit](https://github.com/sk1418/blockit)
-Wrap text in block
+Wrap text in block.

 - `'<,'>Block` ... works even in visual mode
 - `..,..Block` ...  define a range where you want to have the block

 ## [calendar.vim](https://github.com/mattn/calendar-vim)
-Opens a split with a calendar inside
+Opens a split with a calendar inside.

 - `:Calendar` ... opens a vertical split
 - `<arrow-keys>` ... move around in the calendar